rich-id/web-test-bundle/README.md

 # 6. License

-template-bundle is distributed under the terms of the MIT license.
+web-test-bundle is distributed under the terms of the MIT license.

 See [LICENSE](LICENSE.md) for details.